TransformationToolContest/ttc2017-smartGrids/README.md

 * Python 2.7 or higher
 * R

+## Solution Prerequisites

+* ModelJoin: Java 1.8
+* NMF: .NET Framework 4.5.1 and MSBuild on the path

 ## Using the framework

 The `scripts` directory contains the `run.py` script which is used for the following purposes: